 Your laptop and your desktop both have fans built into it to keep your system cool.
-If your system overheats, it might damage hardware.
+If your system overheats, it might damage your hardware.
 In the event your system overheats, it will normally shut down but that doesn’t guarantee your hardware won’t be damaged.

 Set custom fan speed

 The go-to app for setting a custom fan speed on Windows 10 is SpeedFan.
 It’s a pretty great app but in some cases your system’s fans may not show up in the Fan tab.

-In the Configure window, go to the Fans tab.
-Your fans ought to be listed there, and you can then set a custom speed for them.
-As you can see in the screenshot below, my fans aren’t showing up.
+Editor’s note: As you can see in the screenshot below, my fans aren’t showing up.
 If you’re in the same boat, there’s another app you can try.

 You may not see it for all systems.
 I got it for mine because it has an Embedded Controller sensor and it may also be the reason why SpeedFan didn’t work for me.
 Regardless, be mindful about your system’s resources and how they’re being used.

 If the controls for a fan are inactive, it means you don’t have that particular fan installed.
 For example, in the screenshot below, Fan 3 is inactive because my system only has two fans.

-Select the PCH sensor in order to get the temperature of your system for triggering the fan speed and then enter the temperature and the speed that the fan should run at when your system reaches that temperature.
+Select the PCH sensor in order to get the temperature of your system for triggering the fan speed and then enter the temperature and the speed that the fan should run when your system reaches that temperature.